PatrickSUDO/paihan-markdown-cv/index.md

 **_Application Specialist_**

-- Implemented **machine learning** models that improved the reliability of Taiwan Semiconductor Manufacturing Company 's 7nm wafer production by predicting film thickness.
+- Implemented **machine learning** models that improved the reliability of Taiwan Semiconductor Manufacturing Company's 7nm wafer production by predicting film thickness.
 Brought the models to high volume production by adding validation and quality monitoring.
 - Improved Optical Critical Dimension (OCD) models for 7nm and 5nm technological nodes to Taiwan Semiconductor Manufacturing Company, including CMP and Etch process applications.
 - Integrated and applied knowledge of material science, physics to solve daily production issues and provide root cause analysis reports in a timely manner.